project-langx/X/.github/ISSUE_TEMPLATE/implementation-change.md

 **Describe the change**

-In one or two lines describe the new addition or change in syntax of X that you wish to see.
+In one or two lines describe the new change in implementation of X that you wish to see.

-This requires adding support to the following:
+This requires changes to which of following?

 - [x] Tokenizer
 - [x] Parser